Little Spoon: Safety and transparency

+Infant formula

+In March 2026, Little Spoon launched an organic infant formula available direct-to-consumer through its website.
+Alongside the launch, the company introduced Spoon Fed, an educational content platform with contributions from healthcare professionals.

+The formula is certified USDA Organic, EU Organic, Clean Label Project Certified, and Certified Pesticide Free.
+It uses whole milk sourced from organic grass-fed cows in New Zealand and is manufactured in the United States at an FDA registered facility.
+The formula is produced using whole milk rather than skim milk.
+The company states that the formula does not use corn syrup, palm oil, maltodextrin, or genetically modified ingredients.
+It contains prebiotic FOS, nucleotides, DHA, and ARA.

 Funding

-In February 2019, Little Spoon secured a $7 million round of funding led by Vaultier7.
-In December 2020, Little Spoon raised $22 million in a financing round led by private investment firm Valor Equity Partners, with backing from Starbucks and other CPG and retail corporations.
+In February 2019, Little Spoon secured $7 million in funding led by Vaultier7.
+In December 2020, the company raised $22 million in a round led by Valor Equity Partners, with participation from Starbucks and other investors.
 In July 2021, Little Spoon announced a $44 million Series B funding round led by Valor Equity Partners, with participation from Kairos HQ.

-In February 2023, Little Spoon raised new funding led by Valor Equity Partners, with existing investors also participating, resulting in a valuation of around $300 million.
+In February 2023, the company raised additional funding led by Valor Equity Partners at a valuation of approximately $300 million.